 Yet within any large community of beings, there are exceptions.
 And indeed, some very rare Hobbits indulge in arcane arts.
 Those who do lose something of their innate character, becoming extremely un-Hobbitish early in their apprenticeships.
-Their simplicity and innocence are hopelessly compromised as they explore knowledge of goodand evil, which is partand parcel of the magical arts.
+Their simplicity and innocence are hopelessly compromised as they explore knowledge of good and evil, which is part and parcel of the magical arts.
 They learn for the first time that their world is not as simple and friendly as they had always thought.
 (Hobbits who develop as spell-casters, even just semi-users, have only half their normal racial resistance bonuses versus magic).
 Once this tremendous barrier is crossed however, a Hobbit may be found in any field of magic, as all are equally foreign to his nature.
 Naturally, since Hobbit magic users are so rare, the few that do exist almost invariably catch those around them by surprise.

 As might be expected, Hobbitish religion is extremely folksy and mundane.
 The whole of it, not unlike the Elves, is spent in an uncomplicated celebration of the wonders and gifts of nature, although Hobbits are not likely to know the names of the Valar.
 They simply play games, write happy poems, and dance.
 Many adults act like the children, and indeed all feel free to do so if the mood strikes them.
 But unlike Elves, Hobbits don't feel that they have celebrated till they have finally eaten so much that they can do nothing but sit and chuckle, which is in truth the favorite Hobbitish sport.
-In short, Hobbits' religion is like those few (among the Big People) who have neverfeltout of accord with Eru and the Divine Music.
+In short, Hobbits' religion is like those few (among the Big People) who have never felt out of accord with Eru and the Divine Music.
 Unlike those constrained to better themselves because of an awareness of their sinful souls, Hobbits are born, live, and die in joyful harmony with their world, maintaining a delightfully child-like relationship with the powers.
-NOTE: Because of the prevailing tendency to remember Hobbits best by their first names, the following entries are so ordered alphabetically.
-Characters denoted with an are purely ICE creations and are not noted in Professor Talkien's works.
-Those with a † beside their names are illustrated in this work.